SatelCreative/crisp/README.md

 ### You have a small catalog of products

-It is already easy for your customers to find what they are looking for, there is no need so intimidate them with a bunch of advanced filtering options.
+It is already easy for your customers to find what they are looking for, there is no need to intimidate them with a bunch of advanced filtering options.
 Just Shopify's build in Search and Tag filtering should be more than enough.

 ### You just want infinite scroll or search previews